 - Creating a new report card session automatically locks the current report card you’re working on.
 If you need to leave the current session open (that is, if teachers are still entering comments), please send us an email request at email@example.com so we can enable that option for you.

-- Student must have a grade level in order to appear in the students list under Report Cards tab.
+- Students must have a grade level in order to appear on the Report Cards list.

 Please chat with us if you have questions.
 We'd be glad to help!